Login with your member password below to see your content

 Nothing defines this town’s character quite like a string of moored boats bobbing and creaking on the River Tema.
 Sardinia has only the one navigable river, on which Bosa is built.
 But staying on the Lungo Tema has disadvantages: there’s more traffic here than there is inland, and so there’s more noise.

 Make no mistake, this is a lively town.
-People like me and you may wander slowly up and down, gazing at one thing or another; but the locals get on with busy lives.
+People like me and you may wander slowly up and down, gazing at one thing or another, but the locals get on with busy lives.

-Otherwise, the Hotel Palazzo Sa Pischedda, on the other side of the Tema, is our regular stay-over.
-It’s not right on the river bank, but you get a modern, comfy room; it’s quieter, and the view of Bosa from the outside is unforgettable… especially in the morning sunlight.
+Otherwise, the Hotel Palazzo Pischedda, on the other side of the Tema, is our regular stay-over.
+It’s not right on the riverbank, but you get a modern, comfy room; it’s quieter, and the view of Bosa from the outside is unforgettable… especially in the morning sunlight.
 The hotel is also right by the river bridge, so it’s a quick and easy walk to the old part of town.
 Oh, before I forget, the breakfast is good here too: more substantial than the classic Italian coffee and biscotti.

 Bosa, Sardinia